 Whenever the President finds that the entry of any aliens or of any class of aliens into the United States would be detrimental to the interests of the United States, he may by proclamation, and for such period as he shall deem necessary, suspend the entry of all aliens or any class of aliens as immigrants or nonimmigrants, or impose on the entry of aliens any restrictions he may deem to be appropriate.
 8 U.S.C.
 1182(f). (emphasis added)

 Some laws are complex, but this one is not.
 The president has complete authority, delegated by Congress to suspend the entry of all aliens for any reason.
 There is no requirement legally that he provide a reason.
+Due to the immigration policy, many people are facing various problems such as jail and deportation thus to help them out lawyers from specialized law firms have taken it upon themselves to help get them justice.
+You can contact Immigration lawyers Perth if you want to know more about the immigration law and how you fight against it and claim your right.

 The Test for Legality of a Presidential Order